 Listing of disease history will be provided with all relevant data (as collected on the 'Primary Diagnosis' and 'Substance Use' eCRF pages) and derived variables as above.

 6.5.1.4.
-Prior anti-cancer therapies
+Prior anti-cancer surgery

-The prior anti-cancer therapies are collected under the 'Prior Cancer Therapy', 'Prior Radiation Therapy' and 'Prior Surgery' eCRF pages.
+The prior anti-cancer surgeries are collected under the 'Prior Surgery' eCRF page.